bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Yes, I agree.
 There are solutions for that, like stat addresses or give me your Onion address, and we could maybe work it out, but it's a lot of work.
 Yes.
-However, maybe it's possible to do a variation of `knapsack` where you kind of keep the payment as it is, but you are only mixing on the changes.
+However, maybe it's possible to do a variation of knapsack where you kind of keep the payment as it is, but you are only mixing on the changes.
 It should be an easier thing.

 Felix Maurer: 00:51:05

-Actually, I'm quite sure I've read about special kinds of Bitcoin addresses where you can for the receiver of the transaction generate as many addresses as you want.
-And I don't remember how it was.
+Actually, I'm quite sure I've read about special kinds of Bitcoin addresses where you can for the receiver of the transaction generate as many addresses as you want, I don't remember how it was.
 It was kind of like a public private key scheme where you can generate new addresses and only the receiver is able to use these addresses.
 I guess the only remaining problem would be for the receiver to notice transactions which contain addresses that belong to him.
 But I will try to find out what they were called.